"CRUX OF THE MATTER"

 sense.
 Surrender doesnt mean dwelling in your

-to following through and carries no guarantee whatsoever.
+to following through and this carries no guarantee whatsoever.

-There is no concept or image to describe what that
+There is no concept or image to describe how that

-will be or how that will happen or look like.
+will turn out or how that will look like.
 It's

 a genuine mystery in the way that death is a genuine